angelocoelho/angelocoelho/README.md

 - 👋 Hi, I’m @angelocoelho

-- 👀 I'm learning Front-End Web (HTML, CSS, JavaScript and React);
+- 👀 I'm a web developer (HTML, CSS, JavaScript, React and Ruby on Rails);
 <!--- - 🌱 I'm studying Back-End --->
-- 📫 How to reach me ...

 <!---
 angelocoelho/angelocoelho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.